edgd1er/nordlynx-proxy/README.md

 ## Usage
 The container may use environment variables to select a server, otherwise the best recommended server is selected:
-See environment variables to get all available options or [nordVPN support](https://support.nordvpn.com/Connectivity/Linux/1325531132/Installing-and-using-NordVPN-on-Debian-Ubuntu-Raspberry-Pi-Elementary-OS-and-Linux-Mint.htm#Settings).
+See environment variables to get all available options or [NordVPN support](https://support.nordvpn.com/Connectivity/Linux/1325531132/Installing-and-using-NordVPN-on-Debian-Ubuntu-Raspberry-Pi-Elementary-OS-and-Linux-Mint.htm#Settings).

 Adding
 ``` docker
 sysclts:
  - net.ipv6.conf.all.disable_ipv6=1 # disable ipv6
  ```
-Might be needed, if nordvpn cannot change the settings itself.
+Might be needed, if NordVPN cannot change the settings itself.

 ## Environment options
 * TECHNOLOGY: [NordLynx]/[OpenVPN], default: NordLynx (wireguard like)
 * CONNECT: [country]/[server]/[country_code]/[city] or [country] [city], if none provide you will connect to the recommended server.
 * [COUNTRY](https://api.nordvpn.com/v1/servers/countries): define the exit country.
-* [GROUP](https://api.nordvpn.com/v1/servers/groups): Africa_The_Middle_East_And_India, Asia_Pacific, Europe, Onion_Over_VPN, P2P, Standard_VPN_Servers, The_Americas, although many categories are possible, p2p seems more adapted.
+* [GROUP](https://api.nordvpn.com/v1/servers/groups): Africa_The_Middle_East_And_India, Asia_Pacific, Europe, Onion_Over_VPN, P2P, Standard_VPN_Servers, The_Americas, although many categories are possible, p2p seems to be more adapted.
-* NORDVPN_LOGIN: email or token(As of 21/07/25, Service credentials are not allowed.)
+* NORDVPN_LOGIN: email or token (as of 25-07-21, service credentials are not allowed).
 * NORDVPN_PASS: pass or empty when using token
 * CYBER_SEC, default off
 * KILLERSWITCH, default on